 Since its establishment in 1980, Rebecca Press has issued more than 30 miniature books.
-Here are some of them — presented in no particular order.
+Here are some of those produced prior to 2016—presented in no particular order.
+A complete chronological list can be found here.

 The New House